AdobeDocs/marketo.nl-NL/help/marketo/product-docs/mobile-marketing/in-app-messages/creating-in-app-messages/set-up-the-in-app-message-background.md

    ![](assets/image2016-5-9-9-3a2-3a33.png)

 1. Pas een optionele afbeeldingsrand toe.
-De standaardinstelling is **Uit**.
+De standaardinstelling is **[!UICONTROL Off]** .
 Selecteer eerst de kleur door erop te klikken of voer de Hex- of RGB-nummers in op de kleurkiezer.

    ![](assets/image2016-5-9-9-3a54-3a8.png)